-This Year Will Be The Year of Cyber Security.
+This Year Will Be The Year of Cybersecurity

-In the fourth quarter of 2021, there were more disclosed data breaches exceeded the all of the numbers for 2020.
-These figures were significant in their own ways.
+In the fourth quarter of 2021, there were more disclosed data breaches that exceeded all of the numbers for 2020.
+These figures were significant in their ways.
 In total, 281.5 million people have suffered the effects of breaches of their data in 2021.
 Cybercrime can cost businesses $1.79 million every minute showing the wide-ranging impacts of today’s cyber-security security landscape.

 In the context of businesses looking to boost growth following a year of pandemics choosing the best way to allocate resources is crucial to safeguarding the digital infrastructure and maximizing ROI.
 To help make those decision-making Here are three must-know cybersecurity trends to watch for in 2022.

-1. People Are Often The Problem
+• People Are Often The Problem

 Ransomware and phishing scams are the most well-known tactics used by today’s threat actors.
 These threats allow attackers to carry out their activities with a degree of impunity and offer substantial financial rewards.
 Both ransomware and phishing attacks grew in size and frequency, as well as cost, in 2021.
 Businesses can expect this trend to continue through 2022 too.

 But how businesses react to the threat can be the difference.
-Before you invest in the most recent cybersecurity software take into account the human factor that plays a major role in 85percent of cybersecurity-related incidents.
+Before you invest in the most recent cybersecurity software take into account the human factor that plays a major role in 85 per cent of cybersecurity-related incidents.

 If employees click on a suspicious email, fail to upgrade their computers, don’t follow the highest standards of digital hygiene, or in malicious ways attack IT integrity and security, they put cybersecurity and data security at risk.